Learn about hybrid federated search for SharePoint in Microsoft 365

 Hybrid federated search results in SharePoint Server

-Show search results from SharePoint Online in a Search Center in SharePoint Server.
+Show search results from SharePoint in Microsoft 365 in a Search Center in SharePoint Server.
 This is the simplest scenario to set up because an outbound connection doesn't require a reverse proxy device.

-Show search results from SharePoint Server in a Search Center in SharePoint Online.
-This scenario requires a reverse proxy device, see Display hybrid federated search results in SharePoint Online.
+Show search results from SharePoint Server in a Search Center in SharePoint in Microsoft 365.
+This scenario requires a reverse proxy device, see Display hybrid federated search results in SharePoint in Microsoft 365.

-Hybrid federated search from both SharePoint Server and SharePoint Online
+Hybrid federated search from both SharePoint Server and SharePoint in Microsoft 365

-Show search results from both environments in Search Centers both in SharePoint Online and SharePoint Server.
-This scenario requires a reverse proxy device, see Display hybrid federated search results in SharePoint Server and Display hybrid federated search results in SharePoint Online.
+Show search results from both environments in Search Centers both in SharePoint in Microsoft 365 and SharePoint Server.
+This scenario requires a reverse proxy device, see Display hybrid federated search results in SharePoint Server and Display hybrid federated search results in SharePoint in Microsoft 365.

-Should you set up hybrid federated search in the SharePoint Server farm, or in SharePoint Online?
+Should you set up hybrid federated search in the SharePoint Server farm, or in SharePoint in Microsoft 365?

 For your users, it's usually most convenient if you set up hybrid federated search in the environment where most of them are working.
 That way, users don't have to go to the remote environment to search for content.